Peter Christian Uldahl: Career

-Uldahlspecialized in the construction of pyramidic and giraffe pianos.
+Uldahl specialized in the construction of pyramidic and giraffe pianos.
 In 1812, he was represented with five different models of pianos on an exhibition hosted by Selskabet for indenlandsk kunstflid.
 In 1817, he opened a new piano shop, but over the next years he gradually lost his position as the country's leading piano builder.
 In 1820, he only employed two craftsmen and one boy.
-The development was both a result of the difficult economic times that followed the Dansih state bankruptcy in 1913 and increased competition from other manudacturers.
+The development was both a result of the difficult economic times that followed the Danish state bankruptcy in 1813 and increased competition from other manufacturers.
 His models were at the same time considered somewhat outdated.
 Uldahl died on his birthday in 1820.
-The factory closed in conkunction with his death.
+The factory closed in conjunction with his death.